ruby-hyperloop/ruby-hyperloop.io/index.md

     <div class="example">
       <h3>A Simple Component</h3>
       <p>
-        React components are Ruby classes that include the `React::Component` mixin.
+        React components can be defined by subclassing `React::Component::Base`.
 The `render` method is called to generate the components HTML.
       </p>
       <div id="helloExample"></div>
     </div>